emqx/eip/active/0038-secret-registry.md

 The one boundary that *is* real is the negative one: a secret a principal **cannot reference** is a secret that principal cannot exfiltrate.
-Cross-scope isolation is therefore built entirely on *non-reachability*, not on any view gate.
+Cross-scope isolation is therefore built on *non-reachability*, not on any view gate — with exactly one deliberate

-#### Resolution: strictly within one scope, no fallback
+opening: a global secret marked `share_ns = true` is made referenceable from every namespace, i.e. its value is intentionally disclosed to all tenant administrators.
+Everything else — global secrets with `share_ns = false`, every namespace's own secrets, and all sibling-namespace pairs — remains mutually non-reachable.

+#### Resolution: own scope first, then a shareable global
-Each secret belongs to exactly one scope — a namespace, or global — and is reachable only from configurations running in that same scope:

-* A reference (`$secret{N}`, `get_secret('N')`, `secret://N`)
+Each secret belongs to exactly one scope — a namespace, or global.
+A reference (`$secret{N}`, `get_secret('N')`, `secret://N`) is resolved relative to the scope of the *configuration that contains it* (see "The resolving scope is the configuration's, not the client's"):

-  evaluated in namespace `NS` resolves `{NS, N}` **only**.
+* A reference evaluated in namespace `NS` resolves `{NS, N}` first.
+  On a hit the namespace's own secret is used — a namespace-owned secret **shadows** a global one of the same name.
+* On a miss, resolution falls back to `{?global_ns, N}` **only if that global secret is marked `share_ns = true`** (the default).
+A global secret with `share_ns = false` is invisible to the fallback, exactly as if it did not exist.
-* A reference evaluated in the global scope resolves `{?global_ns, N}` **only**.
+* A reference evaluated in the **global** scope resolves `{?global_ns, N}` **only** — there is no global→namespace fallback.
-* On miss — including a name that exists only in a *different* scope — the strict-fail behavior described earlier applies (`{error, {unknown_secret, Name}}`).
-The failure is identical whether the name is unknown or merely out-of-scope, so a tenant cannot probe for the existence of another scope's names.
+* On a final miss the strict-fail behavior described earlier applies (`{error, {unknown_secret, Name}}`).
+The failure is identical whether the name is unknown, out of scope, or a non-shareable global, so a tenant cannot probe for the existence or shareability of names it cannot reach.

-There is no namespace→global fallback and no global→namespace fallback.
-Because reference implies disclosure, a fallback that let a tenant reference a global secret would be exactly a grant of that secret's value to the tenant; a fallback the other direction would let a tenant feed a value into a broker-wide code path.
-Both are the isolation breaks we are avoiding, so neither direction exists.
-No qualified `global::<name>` / `secret://global/<name>` cross-scope form is provided either — there is no reachable target outside the caller's own scope to name.

-The consequence is deliberate: a credential that must be used from both a global configuration and a tenant's configuration is stored **once per scope** that uses it.
-Rotating such a genuinely-common credential is therefore per-scope — an N-touch operation across the scopes that hold a copy.
-This is the accepted v1 trade-off for an isolation model that is provably simple: one scope, one set of reachable secrets, no cross-scope reference anywhere.
-Targeted cross-scope sharing — with its "sharing = disclosing" semantics made explicit — is left to a future version; see "Declined alternatives."
+This is the only cross-scope path in the design, and it runs one way: a namespace may inherit a **shareable global** secret; nothing else crosses a scope boundary.
+A namespace never resolves another namespace's secret, and a global configuration never resolves a namespace's.

+**Why a fallback, and why default-shareable.** The common operational case is a single backend credential used by both a global pipeline and one or more tenants' pipelines — e.g. a multi-tenant target system whose API key authenticates a global authn hook *and* is required by each namespace's message-forwarding action (the review scenario that prompted this revision).
+Without fallback, every namespace admin has to be handed a copy of that credential to store in their own namespace; rotation then becomes N-touch across namespaces, and — because referencing a secret already discloses its value — those copies grant the tenant admins nothing they would not already obtain by referencing a single shared original.
+Fallback removes the copy sprawl without changing who can read the value.
+Default `true` optimizes for that common case; `share_ns = false` is the explicit opt-out for a global secret that must stay invisible to tenants (the "secret hidden from namespace users" case raised in review).

+**The security cost, stated plainly.** Because reference implies disclosure, `share_ns = true` on a global secret discloses its value to the administrators of **every** namespace — any of them can reference it (its name is listed to them, not guessed; see "API surface") in a resource they control and render it out.
+Mark a global secret shareable only when disclosure to all tenants is acceptable.
+This is a coarse, all-namespaces switch; a *targeted* "share to these namespaces only" grant is a possible future refinement, and `share_ns` is its all-or-nothing zero case (see "Declined alternatives").

 #### The resolving scope is the configuration's, not the client's